SanthiyaAnna/MovieRecommender/README.md

 # Movie Recommender System

-Movie Recommender system using content based filtering.
+A Movie recommendation system based on content-based filtering provides recommendations to the user by analyzing the description of the content that has been rated by the user.

 # Content Based filtering